rbind/apreshill/content/blog/2024-02-04-blank-space/index.md

-time to educate holistically on this - so the experts talk to the other experts and it all flies over everyone else's heads\...In one of my favorite talks by Kathy Sierra, she said to do a thought experiment: add
-\"world\" to whatever users do with your product.
+time to educate holistically on this - so the experts talk to the other experts and it all flies over everyone else's heads\...In one of my favorite talks by Kathy Sierra, she said to do a thought experiment: add "world" to whatever users do with your product.
 So that is The Codex!
 The world of composable data systems, distilled to the key themes, written by and for real humans to read and return to.